weg-li/weg-li/readme.md

 ### Secrets and keys

-You need to set the following environment variables to enable full functionality for weg-li:
+You need to set the following environment variables to enable full functionality for weg.li:

 ```bash
 GITHUB_CONSUMER_KEY=github-key